An online lender specializing in merchant cash advances for small businesses.

 - Fill out the basic form with information about you, your business and how much you want to borrow before hitting Apply.

 - Wait for a Lendr funding specialist to get in touch with you.
-If you prequalify, they’ll tell you the next steps you need to take and ask you for documentation.
+If you prequalify, the specialist will tell you the next steps you need to take and ask you for documentation.

-- Submit any additional details about your business and documents.
+- Submit any additional details and documents about your business.

 - Review and sign your final loan offer.